 Categories: Research

-School establishes education and research program with leading Chinese university
+School establishes education and research program with leading Chinese university11

 The UCSF School of Pharmacy has entered into a five-year collaborative education and research agreement with Tsinghua University School of Medicine in Beijing, China.

-Gartner receives NIH New Innovator Award to build complex human breast tissue
+Gartner receives NIH New Innovator Award to build complex human breast tissue12

 Zev Gartner, PhD, has been named a recipient of the 2013 National Institutes of Health (NIH) Director’s New Innovator Award, which will provide his lab with up to $1.5 million in research funding over the next five years.

-Ahituv study provides new insights into enhancer gene regulation
+Ahituv study provides new insights into enhancer gene regulation13

 Research led by UCSF scientists has provided fresh insight into the operation of DNA sequences in the genome that regulate gene expression.